 Our Budget picks have a smaller price tag but still offer great quality.
 These are cheaper as manufacturers are able to change their production techniques.
 Sometimes even a wood selection helps enable them to produce great guitars at a lower cost.
 What we find is that the hardware and playability are still decent despite the price.

 The Ibanez GRX70QA is part of the GIO line of versatile guitars.
 This line from Ibanez is made in China and has been since 2011.
 Anyone that has played or owns one will tell you, this is one playable instrument for the price!

-The body on the GRX70QA is made of solid polar with a double cut away shape.
-It is a decently light guitar with a beautiful quilted maple veneer.
+The body on the GRX70QA is made of solid polar with a double cut-away shape.
+It’s a light guitar with a beautiful quilted maple veneer.
 The shape and weight make it easy to play and is quite comfortable and decently balanced.

 The tuners are of decent quality for this price point and do a great job of keeping the guitar in tune.
 We also find a plastic nut which is to be expected here.